 French lavender grows taller than English lavender.
 It is the classic intense purple that is seen in the fields of Provence.
 When the lavender is at its height we call this ‘Peak Bloom’.
 This is the best time to visit.

 We cut the lavender at this time so our fresh and dried bunches look as beautiful as possible.
 This means that the later you come to see the bloom, the smaller the section of lavender will be.
 Towards the end of July, a lot of the lavender will have been cut back and what's remaining will have dulled in color and be past its prime.
 With that being said the flowers will still be bursting with fragrance.

 Although the French lavender bloom is by far the most impressive, there is a very small third bloom.
 The third bloom comes in late summer/early fall when some of our English lavender comes into flower for a second time.
 Its second bloom is even smaller than the first and not all varieties bloom twice.
 We harvest this lavender for fresh bunches very soon after it blossoms.

 Each bloom lasts for 2 - 2.5 weeks.
 However, to ensure our dried lavender bunches look their best, we normally start harvesting after the first week.

-In order to facilitate social distancing, entry to the fields will require a timed ticket.
+In order to facilitate an enjoyable experience for all, entry to the fields will require a timed ticket.
 Time slots are 1.5 hours and tickets will be available as we get closer to the bloom.
 Sign up to our email list at the bottom of this page to be the first to know when the tickets are released.
 Updates will also be posted on our update page, Facebook, and Instagram so make sure to follow us there.
 There will be a ticket entry fee.